GOSHROW/SummerOfCode2020/_posts/2000-01-02-activities.md

     <i class="fa fa-terminal fa-4x">
     </i>
     <h4> Learn.
 More.
 Daily. </h4>
-    <p class="feature-description"> With a properly Competitive and a Properly Incentivizing Environment get to develop your developement skills. </p>
+    <p class="feature-description"> With a properly Competitive and a properly Incentivizing Environment, get to strengthen your development skills. </p>
   </div>
 </div>